Frederick888/gh-ph/README.md

 # Configuration

-History format can be configured via environment variable `GH_PH_HISTORY_FORMAT`.
+Default history format can be configured via environment variable `GH_PH_HISTORY_FORMAT`.

-Format can also be changed using inline format fences.
+Per template/section formats can be configured using inline format fences.
 For example,

 ```markdown
 # Overview